Calana2/cleverchat/README.md

 DATABASE_URL="your_database_connection_query"                        // This project uses Prisma ORM

+NODEMAILER_SERVER="your_smtp_server"

 NODEMAILER_USER="your_email"

 NODEMAILER_PASS="your_email_password_or_passcode"

-// You can generate these two easily with: openssl rand --base64 30
+// You can generate this one easily with: openssl rand --base64 30

 JWT_SECRET="x_character_secret"

-API_SECRET="x_character_secret"

 #### Run the development server: